-Orientation to the field of dental laboratory technology, including ethics, jurisprudence, history, and categories of training and employment.
+Students receive an orientation to the field of dental laboratory technology, including ethics, jurisprudence, history, and categories of training and employment.

-DENTAL TECHNOLOGY 102 Dental Anatomy and Terminology
+DENTAL TECHNOLOGY 102 Dental Anatomy and Terminology 3 UNITS - (A)

 Advisory: English 21 or equivalent.
 Open to all college students.
-Study of the oral cavity, including anatomy, histology, osteology, myology, form and function.
+The students learn about oral cavity and dental terminology.